catap/jabber-migrate/README.md

      --adium              : Roster file path in Adium (blist.xml) format, import only (default is off)
      --help               : Show help
-     --onlyUnreachable    : Creates a dump to remove all users that can't be reach anymore, only export (default is off)
+     --onlyUnreachable    : Creates a list fo users that can't be reach anymore, only export (default is off)
-     -f (--file) PATH     : Roster file path (default is stdout/stdin) -h (--host) HOST     : Server hostname (default is same as service name) -p (--port) PORT     : Server port (default is 5222) -s (--service) HOST  : Service (domain) name; the portion of JID after at (@) sign.
+     -f (--file) PATH     : Roster file path (default is stdout/stdin) -h (--host) HOST     : Server hostname (default is using SRV record) -p (--port) PORT     : Server port if server specified (default is 5222) -s (--service) HOST  : Service (domain) name; the portion of JID after at (@) sign.
      -u (--username) NAME : Username; usually the portion of JID before at (@)